jchesshir/political_docs/traffic_lights.md

 ### Isn't this risky?
 Yes and no.  There's a cost/benefit analysis that has to be done if you're going to change a law that the entire nation has come to accept as taboo.
 Aren't you going to have more wrecks if people are allowed to start running red lights?
 Perhaps.
 But not necessarily.

 You see, we're not talking about letting people just run red lights.
-We're talking about letting them tempter the absolute authority of the red light with a little good sense.
+We're talking about letting them temper the absolute authority of the red light with a little good sense.
 If the light is red AND someone is coming, then that other car has the right of way, just the same as if it were a 2 way stop sign.
 (The nice thing about a red light is that, if the opposing traffic DOESN'T stop comming, they'll eventually get the two way stop sign turned on them.)
 But if the light is red and NOBODY is coming from either direction, or even if it is going to be 10+ seconds before the opposing traffic reaches the intersection, there is not that much more risk of a traffic accident happening if we are allowed to use our good sense to go ahead and go.

 ### Where the risks will drop
 But let's conceed that there might be at least a temporary, or possibly long term increase in the risk of traffic light related accidents when we allow people to start running red lights legally.
 I still contend that there is another statistic that will drop significantly: Traffic related deaths.
 This will happen at a minimum of 3 place/time points at which cars reach traffic intersections: